geoarrow/geoarrow-rs/README.md

 This repository also includes [Python bindings](https://github.com/geoarrow/geoarrow-rs/blob/main/python/README.md) and [JavaScript (WebAssembly) bindings](https://github.com/geoarrow/geoarrow-rs/blob/main/js/README.md), wrapping the GeoArrow memory layout and offering vectorized geometry operations.

+## Project Status

+May 7, 2025

+The `geoarrow-rs` project is about 3 years old.
+Early prototyping started inside the [`geopolars`](https://github.com/geopolars/geopolars) repo before deciding I needed something more general (not tied to Polars) and creating first [`geopolars/geoarrow`](https://github.com/geopolars/geoarrow) and then lastly [`geoarrow/geoarrow-rs`](https://github.com/geoarrow/geoarrow-rs).

+However despite its age, the `geoarrow` crate suffers from a couple issues.
+For one, it took a while to figure out the right abstractions.
+And learning Rust at the same time didn't help.
+The `geoarrow` crate is also too monolithic.
+Some parts of `geoarrow` are production ready, but there's decidedly a _lot_ of code in `geoarrow` that is _not_ production ready.
+And it's very much not clear which parts of `geoarrow` are production ready or not.

+But I think `geoarrow-rs` has potential to form part of the core geospatial data engineering stack in Rust.
+And as part of that, we need a better delineation of which parts of the code are stable or not.
+As such, the `geoarrow-rs` repo is **currently ongoing a large refactor from a single crate to a monorepo of smaller crates, each with a more well-defined scope**.

+As of May 2025, avoid using the `geoarrow` crate and instead use the newer crates with a smaller scope, like `geoarrow-array`.

+These smaller crates are designed to mimic the upstream `arrow` crates as much as possible.

+### Stability

+- `geoarrow-schema`: Pretty stable
+- `geoarrow-array`: Pretty stable
+- `geoarrow-cast`: Pretty stable
+- `geoarrow-flatgeobuf`: Somewhat stable.
+- `geoarrow-geoparquet`: Somewhat stable.
+A decently large refactor is expected in https://github.com/geoarrow/geoarrow-rs/pull/1089.
+- Other Rust crates: unstable
+- Python bindings: unstable
+- JS bindings: unstable

 ## Documentation

 [**Documentation Website**](https://geoarrow.org/geoarrow-rs/)